GMLC-TDC/HELICS/docs/user-guide/advanced_topics/encrypted_communication.md

 ```

 Another big point of CAUTION: do NOT use the example/test SSL certificates or private key files provided in the HELICS
 repository!
+These files are **for testing only** with data that does not require protection.
+By using them with a real
-By doing so, you might as well not be using any encryption at all.
+use case, you might as well not be using any encryption at all.

 ## Configuring Encryption Settings for a Co-simulation